qydchen/datascraper/README.md

 From 09/14/17 to 09/17/17, the % of top 3 search results for each brand for `smart_tv`: LG: 67%, Samsung: 33%.
 From 09/14/17 to 09/17/17, the % of top 3 search results for each brand for `curved_smart_tv`: Samsung: 100%.

-To answer question 3: Is there a correlation between the # of reviews and search ranking?
+##### To answer question 3: Is there a correlation between the # of reviews and search ranking?
 ```python
   all_day.review_vs_ranking()
 ```
 With a correlation coefficient of -0.00057, there appears to be no correlation between # of reviews and search ranking.

-To answer question 4: Is there a correlation between the rating and search ranking?
+##### To answer question 4: Is there a correlation between the rating and search ranking?
 ```python
   all_day.rating_vs_ranking()
 ```
-With a correlation coefficient of -0.058712857813708254, there appears to be no correlation between rating and search ranking.
+With a correlation coefficient of -0.05871, there also appears to be no correlation between rating and search ranking.

 To view all of the answers that was run and saved:
 ```python